MichaelFirstAC/TreasureKeeper/README.md

 ## Project Overview

+### Human-Computer Interaction Final Project - Group Kapal Laut

-Treasure Keeper is a web-based expense tracking application designed to help users manage their finances efficiently.
+Treasure Keeper is a web-based expense-tracking application designed to help users manage their finances efficiently.
 The application allows users to record their income and expenses, visualize their financial data through statistics, and manage their transactions using a calendar interface.
 With a clean and user-friendly interface, Treasure Keeper aims to provide a seamless experience for users looking to take control of their financial health.

 ## Features

-- User -Friendly Interface: A responsive design that adapts to various screen sizes, ensuring accessibility on both desktop and mobile devices.
+- User-Friendly Interface: A responsive design that adapts to various screen sizes, ensuring accessibility on both desktop and mobile devices.
 - Expense Tracking: Users can easily log their income and expenses, categorize transactions, and view their financial history.
 - Statistics Dashboard: Visual representations of income and expenses to help users understand their spending habits and make informed financial decisions.
 - Calendar Integration: A calendar feature that allows users to visualize their transactions over time and manage their financial activities effectively.